Finding the Best USB Audio Interface Under 500 Dollars for Home Recordings on a Budget

 Best USB Audio Interface Under 400 Dollars

 I have used Presonus gear for many years and I’m personally sold on the brand.
 As a Studio One Professional user (Presonus’ highly acclaimed DAW software), I have great respect for their attention to detail and the quality of their products.
-The Presonus Studio 1824 USB Audio Interface has many of the same functions of their renowned mixing boards!
+The Presonus Studio 1810c USB Audio Interface has many of the same functions of their renowned mixing boards!
 Excellent XMAX Class A mic preamps with phantom power provide pristine audio.
-18 channel inputs and 18 channel outputs with 8 x 8 simultaneous in / outs at 24-bit / 192 KHz provide enough for full band recording!
-(Note: 8 added inputs and outputs are provided via an added 8 channel ADAT mic preamp) Two 1/4″ headphone outputs are provided with independent mixes.
+18 channel inputs and 8 channel outputs with 8 x 6 simultaneous in / outs at 24-bit / 192 KHz provide enough for full band recording!
+(Note: 8 added inputs at up to 48k or 4 added inputs at up to 96k can be provided via an added 8 channel ADAT mic preamp) SPDIF I/O is also included for clocking or expansion.
+Two 1/4″ headphone outputs are provided with independent mixes.
 This comes in handy when recording someone else… One mix for the performer, one for the engineer.
 Additional mixes can also be provided with the addition of headphone amps (up to 4 stereo mixes using 8 line outputs).
 The internal DSP provides near latency free monitoring.
-My favorite thing about the Studio 1824 is that it can be used with Presonus’ UC Surface wireless remote software via a phone or a tablet.
+My favorite thing about the Studio 1810c is that it can be used with Presonus’ UC Surface wireless remote software via a phone or a tablet.
 This allows the performer to customize his or her own headphone mix!
-The Presonus Studio 1824 is an excellent USB 2.0 audio interface for large or small recording situations.
-It’s certainly one of the best Audio Interfaces under 400 Dollars!
+The Presonus Studio 1810c is an excellent USB-C audio interface (compatible with USB 2.0) for large or small recording situations.
+It’s certainly one of the best multi-input / output USB Audio Interfaces under 400 Dollars!

 Best USB Audio Interface Under 300 Dollars